Stealthy Communication over Adversarially Jammed Multipath Networks: Overwrite Jamming

 We first highlight two challenges for reliable decoding under overwrite jamming: {(i)} In contrast to erasure jamming, it is not trivial for Bob to figure out which subset $\J \in \mathfrak{J}$ is controlled by James.
 In fact, our coding scheme described below requires Bob to try every possible choice of $\J$. {(ii)} Though James can only control set $\J$, he is not ``completely blind'' for the complement set $\J^c$.
 This is because Alice is constrained to using a stealthy codebook, and hence any set of $Z$ links must have marginal distributions that look innocent.
 For instance, if James controls $2$ out of $5$ links (say links $1$ and $2$), he knows that Alice's transmissions on any other link $j \notin \{1,2\}$ must have joint distribution with links in $\{1,2\}$ according to the innocent distribution.
-Based on his observation $\X_{\J}$, James may learn something about the message $M$ as well as the transmission $\X_{\J^c}$ on $\J^c$.
-The ability to overwrite $\X_{\J}$, together with the partial knowledge about $\X_{\J^c}$, may make it possible for James to fool Bob.

-Nonetheless, as shown in Theorem~\ref{thm:overwrite}, it is still possible for Alice and Bob to communicate at a positive rate, and we sketch the proof as follows.
-Let $P_X$ be the optimal distribution in (B).